ziad-hsn/cpra/docs/how-to/common-tasks.md

 This guide provides step-by-step instructions for common tasks you might perform with the CPRA monitoring system.

+!!! note "Before you start"
+    Complete the [Getting Started](../tutorials/getting-started.md) walkthrough so that the binary, monitors YAML, and mock servers are already running from the `cpra/` directory.

 ## System Overview

 CPRA uses a three-pipeline architecture for processing monitors: